uppertoe/homelab/readme.md

 | HTTP | 80 | 192.168.4.48 | 80 | TCP |
 | HTTPS | 443 | 192.168.4.48 | 443 | TCP |
 | Wireguard VPN | 51820 | 192.168.4.48 | 51820 | UDP |

+# Specific services

+### Wireguard-Easy
+The client VPN can be configured to forward only DNS requests:
+- Set *Allowed IPs* to the Pihole static IP (eg 10.2.1.200/32)